lafcre8/ringo-event-calendar/readme.txt

 == Upgrade Notice ==

 = 0.1.0 =
-This plugin creates table on your database, at activation.
+This plugin creates table on your database at activation.